mattpolzin/JSONAPI/README.md

 # JSONAPI
 [![MIT license](http://img.shields.io/badge/license-MIT-lightgrey.svg)](http://opensource.org/licenses/MIT) [![Swift 4.2](http://img.shields.io/badge/Swift-4.2-blue.svg)](https://swift.org) [![Build Status](https://app.bitrise.io/app/c8295b9589aa401e/status.svg?token=vzcyqWD5bQ4xqQfZsaVzNw&branch=master)](https://app.bitrise.io/app/c8295b9589aa401e)

-A Swift package for encoding to- and decoding from *JSON API* compliant requests and responses.
+A Swift package for encoding to- and decoding from **JSON API** compliant requests and responses.

 See the JSON API Spec here: https://jsonapi.org/format/

 ## Primary Goals

 The primary goals of this framework are:
-1. Allow creation of Swift types that are easy to use in code but also can be encoded to- or decoded from *JSON API* compliant payloads without lots of boilerplate code.
+1. Allow creation of Swift types that are easy to use in code but also can be encoded to- or decoded from **JSON API v1.0 Spec** compliant payloads without lots of boilerplate code.
 2. Leverage `Codable` to avoid additional outside dependencies and get operability with non-JSON encoders/decoders for free.
 3. Do not sacrifice type safety.
 4. Be platform agnostic so that Swift code can be written once and used by both the client and the server.